darylfragata/aws-ec2-state-change-alerts/README.md

 ## Features

-- Monitors EC2 state changes (launch, stop, terminate, reboot).
+- Monitors EC2 state changes (launch, reboot, stop, start, terminate).
 - Sends notifications through **SNS** with details about the state change.
 - Configured using **EventBridge** to trigger on EC2 state changes captured by **CloudTrail**.